TorqueDog/RangeRoverTweaks/README.md

 ## New shoes, different size - calibrating for different tyre sizes

 >[Note]
 >This section needs some fixing particularly with the explanation, and here's why: My rolling circumference based on the wheel/tyre combo I run is 2446 mm.
 This is all well and good except that the speedometer is accurate while the below value **is not set correctly for that circumference**.
 I've even reached out to GAP Diagnostic themselves, who have replied back that they "cannot tell honestly as these values are not explained in LR literature.
 This is why we suggest changing and comparing with a GPS".
 So if you're gonna mess with tyre sizes outside of the normal spec, well, you're stuck messing with this value and seeing what it does.
+This isn't under [Experimental and unknowns](#experimental-and-unknowns) because **we know this is the right value to change**, but our understanding of what to change it **to** is still incomplete.

 The facelift L320 Range Rover Sport (MY10-13) had a really clever way to adjust for the fact that people were putting on different tyre sizes than what the factory sent the cars out with.
 You could go into the navigation system and choose to perform a rolling calibration.
 The vehicle would compare the vehicle's speed data with the GPS, and adjust for the tyre's rolling circumference accordingly so your speedometer would be accurate (save for the speedometer inflation factor that was applied after the fact).
 When using SDD or IID to change the value, the L320 required the rolling circumference to be entered in millimeters.